firefly-iii/firefly-iii.org/using-installing.md

 `COOKIE_DOMAIN` | Tie the cookies to a specific domain if necessary `COOKIE_SECURE` | Only use cookies over https (off by default) `MAIL_*` | Update this to reflect your email settings.
-`SHOW_INCOMPLETE_TRANSLATIONS` | Set this to true if you want to use incomplete translations.
 `MAPBOX_API_KEY` | You [need to fill this in](https://www.mapbox.com/signup/) to be able to set the location for tags.
 `ANALYTICS_ID` | If you want to see analytics for your own Firefly III installation `SITE_OWNER` | **Important** Fill in your email address.